davidbuttar/grapeshot-signal-python/examples/bulk/README.rst

 ==========

-bulk.py produces json to facilitate ease of post-processing. summary.py illustrates computing some summary statistics from an output file.
+bulk.py produces json to facilitate ease of post-processing. summary.py illustrates computing some summary data:

+  language summary
+    a dictionary mapping language keys to document counts

+  segment summary
+    a dictionary mapping segment names to document counts

+  categorisation status
+    summary a dictionary counting the number of documents with each of the following properties

+    categorised_standard
+    categorised_error
+    categorised_safety
+    categorised_info

+  categorisation keywords
+    a dictionary mapping each category to a dictionary counting each matchterm's occurence in that category.

 elastic.py
 ==========

+elastic.py illustrates populating an elastic search index using the output from bulk.py.

 Arrange for a suitable elasticsearch/kibana cluster.
 For smallish data::

-  $ docker run --rm  sebp/elk
+  $ docker run --rm -v elk-data:/var/lib/elasticsearch -p 9200:9200 -p 9300:9300 -p 5601:5601 sebp/elk

 Then use elastic.py to populate your index::